liamtimms/scientific-markdown/general_template.md

 ![a caption for te second part](./figs/part2.png){#fig:part2}

-This is a multi-part figure where you can refer to each section independently and each is coming from it's own file.
-In general, I do not recommend this but it's here for completeness.
+This is a multi-part figure where you can refer to each section independently and each is coming from its own file.
+In general, I do not recommend this but I have found it useful before.
 The caption for th whole figure is given like this.

 </div>